 This site has reached thousands of people since I launched it in 2012.

-It started from a need of making sense of what happened to me, to help me heal through writing.
+It started with a need of making sense of what happened to me, to help me heal through writing.
 It is now evolving into a platform where others can listen to voices and perspectives that are not heard in public debates on social justice issues for migrants who have experienced deportation and forced return.
-This blog, and all the advocacy projects I have engaged as as result, I do on my own time and resources, driven by my own convictions that migrant stories should be told from the migrant voice and perspective, not through filters that diminish or distort the complexity that is to be a migrant, a deportee.
+This blog, and all the advocacy projects I have engaged as result, I do on my own time and resources, driven by my own convictions that migrant stories should be told from the migrant voice and perspective, not through filters that diminish or distort the complexity that is to be a migrant, a deportee.

-Over the past few years, friends, colleagues and followers have suggested that I start a non-profit or an organization focused around helping deportees in Mexico.
+Over the past few years, friends, colleagues and followers have suggested that I start a non-profit or an organization focused on helping deportees in Mexico.
 However, I don’t feel that making a difference can only be done through organized civil society.
 Sometimes, is about acquiring the know-how of advocacy, being (or forcing yourself to be) in spaces to influence decision-making, and building the alliances that will strengthen your cause.
 I continue to believe in projects that give freedom and flexibility to follow the path that your heart tells you to take.
 Mundo Citizen has become that for me.

 Thanks for reading and supporting this blog(ger)!

 - Share my articles with other people.
 Most of the returnees and deportees whom I have met with similar life experiences have found me through this blog or a post they have read.
 Knowing that they can connect with others that understand what they are going through can make a difference as they are rebuilding their lives.

 - Comment on my articles and social media posts.
 I love reading and responding to your comments.
 I am especially interested in connecting with those of you that want to share your experience and advice that can help others.
 Don’t be shy 🙂